 The plants are divided by season — spring, summer, fall and winter (3 plants).

-Each plant is pictured with a close up photograph (sometimes), a well drawn illustration, description of all the parts of the plant, a picture of what parts of the world it grows wild in, text about what to avoid (plants that might seem similar and how to know it’s not your plant), notes about where to find it, info on how to eat it, and a recipe.
+Each plant has multiple pages dedicated to it with a close up photograph (sometimes), a well drawn illustration, description of all the parts of the plant, a picture of what parts of the world it grows wild in, text about what to avoid (plants that might seem similar and how to know it’s not your plant), notes about where to find it, info on how to eat it, and a recipe.

 The publisher says: